d-biehl/pytest-regtest2/README.md

 is a common technique to get started when refactoring legacy code lacking a test suite.

-*pytest-regtest* allows capturing selected output which then can be compared to the captured output from former runs.
+*pytest-regtest2* allows capturing selected output which then can be compared to the captured output from former runs.

 To install and activate this plugin execute:

-    $ pip install pytest-regtest
+    $ pip install pytest-regtest2

-*pytest-regtest* plugin provides a fixture named *regtest* which can be used as a file handle for recording data:
+*pytest-regtest2* plugin provides a fixture named *regtest* which can be used as a file handle for recording data:

 ```python